tiandiao123/network-security/README.md

 ## Here are my projects about this class :

 ### Lab1:
-   Create a python protocal for transferring data!
+   * Create a python protocol for transferring data!
+   * We need to do serialization and deserialization to exchange information between server side and client side